marxqiu/myblog/content/_index.md

 {{<figure src="/media/photo.jpeg" title="Me in Chicago in 2024 (Credit goes to ZC)" width="450">}}

-Novice with big questions.
 Writing only about what captivates.
 Consider this blog my notebook.